-Numerous Pundits, of different parts of the country were consulted; and by a majority of their opinions, a settlement of the Zemindary on the eldest son, with a provision made for the younger sons, WAS PRONCUNCED TO BE LEGAL.
+Numerous Pundits, of different parts of the country were consulted; and by a majority of their opinions, a settlement of the Zemindary on the eldest son, with a provision made for the younger sons, was pronounced to be Legal.

 The Judge of Nuddea decided in favor of the validity of this gift, and the title derived from it by the defendant.
 He accordingly declared the defendant to be entitled to the whole Zemindary, subject to the pecuniary provision which had been made for the Plaintiff-and the Sudder Dewannee Adawlut, upon the Plaintiff's Appeal, affirmed the Judge's decree.